lrezagbayani-sys/MO-IT101-Group14/README.md

 ## 👥 Development Team (Group 14 - H1101)
 * **Delos Santos, Q.L.**: Finalized and tested the structure, logic, and compatibility of the codes using IntelliJ.
 Compiled the final program and CSV files on GitHub.
-* **Palayaban, M.**: Ensured the code is aligned with the rubrics and received further feedback from our mentor.
+* **Palayaban, M.**: Ensured the code is aligned with the rubrics and further feedback from our mentor.
 Compiled and created the Login code and CSV files.
 * **Saga, G.M.**: Gathered initial requirements and finalized the needed structure of the Payroll System.
 Tested the final code using Apache NetBeans and gave feedback.
 * **Agbayani, E.Z.**: Lead the Effort Estimation and Project Planning.
 Compiled and created the Hours Worked Calculation, Gross and Net Computation, and Deduction Application codes.
 * **Elviña, J.N.**: Gathered initial requirements and finalized the needed structure of the Payroll System.
 Tested the final code using Apache NetBeans and gave feedback.